doo/zookeeper-clj/README.md

 * **children**: the watch will be triggered by a successful operation that deletes the node of the given path or creates/deletes a child under the node.
 * **data**: the watch will be triggered by a successful operation that sets data on the node, or deletes the node.

 The default watcher function can be overriden with a custom function by passing it as the :watcher argument to the exists, children, or data functions.
+These functions also take an optional :watcher-key parameter.
+If a watcher with the same watcher-key has been registered previously, the previous watcher will be overriden with the new watcher, i.e. it will never be invoked.

 The argument to the watcher function is a map with three keys: :event-type, :keeper-state, and :path.